alphagov/email-alert-api/docs/api.md

   "address": "email@address.com",
   "subscriber_list_id": "The id of a subscriber list", "frequency": "weekly"
+  "skip_confirmation_email": true (optional)
 }
 ```

 It will create a new subscription between the email address and the subscriber
 list.
-It will respond with a `201 Created` if it's a new subscription or a `200
-OK` if the subscription already exists.
-If a subscription already exists but
+If a subscription already exists but the frequency is different, the
-the frequency is different, the current subscription is ended and a new one
+current subscription is ended and a new one with the updated frequency is created.
+It will respond with the details of the subscription.

-with the updated frequency is created.
-A confirmation email will be sent.
+A confirmation email will be sent unless the "skip_confirmation_email" flag is
+set (e.g. if the calling app is going to send it's own confirmation email).

 > Note: using any email address that ends with `@notifications.service.gov.uk`
 will not create a subscriber or a subscription, however will return a `201 Created` response.